In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is avoidant personality disorder.

 - Reserved in close relationships due to fear of ridicule/humiliation

 - Preoccupied with, and hypervigilant for, criticism or rejection in social situations

-- Self seen as socially incompetent and inferior
+- The self is seen as socially incompetent and inferior

 - Avoids risk-taking out of fear of embarrassment

-It’s estimated that 2.4% of the population has AVPD, with no difference between genders.
+An estimated 2.4% of the population have AVPD, and there’s no difference between genders.
 There’s often another co-occurring condition, such as a depressive disorder, anxiety disorder, or OCD.
 AVPD plus social phobia is a tag team that is particularly likely to cause disability.
 When AVPD co-occurs with PTSD, there may be significant self-harming behaviour.

 AVPD appears to be a combination of innate traits and experiences of social rejection in childhood.
-Avoidance responses can start to be seen as young as age 2.
+Avoidance responses begin to emerge as young as age 2.
 Social rejection can come from one’s peer group, or it may involve emotional neglect by a parent.
 However, some people develop AVPD without any history of childhood neglect or abuse.
 High sensory processing sensitivity is suspected to play a role.

 Treatment options include cognitive behavioural therapy (CBT), psychodynamic psychotherapy, and medications (antidepressants and/or anti-anxiety medication).